SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 Ocean Networks Canada VENUS nodes
 -----------------------------------

 * ONC VENUS had three seafloor nodes in the Salish Sea; Central, East and Delta.
-The nodes are equiped with a extensive amount of equipment.
+The nodes are equipped with an extensive amount of equipment.
 * The comparisons below use the Acoustic Doppler Current Profiler (ADCP) at the Central and East nodes.